appcelerator-archive/appc.composite/README.md

 # Composite Connector

 This is a composite connector for Arrow.
 It lets you composite together models from other connectors in to a single model.
+Models are queried in parallel and the results are returned once the set of calls is completed.

 ## Installation